 Swargadeo of Ahom Dynasty

-The first king of Ahom dynasty was Sukaphaa who ruled over the Ahom kingdom from 1228 to 1268 AD.
+The first king of Ahom dynasty was Sukaphaa.
+He ruled over the Ahom kingdom from 1228 to 1268 AD.
 Succession of throne was determined by agnatic primogeniture in the kingdom.
-Only the descendents of Sukaphaa were eligible to become the kings whereas they were not eligible to hold ministerial positions.
-This division of powers prevailed throughout the rule of Ahom dynasty.
-Once Atan Burhagohain was asked to be the king or Swargadeo, by the nobles, but the idea was strongly opposed by Tai priests.
+Only the descendents of Sukaphaa were eligible to become the kings but were not eligible to hold ministerial positions.
+This division of power was constant throughout the rule of Ahom dynasty.
+Once Atan Burhagohain was asked to be the king for Swargadeo, by the nobles, but the idea was strongly opposed by the Tai priests.

 Coronation in Ahom Dynasty

 Coronation of Ahom kings or Swargadeo was done in a special ceremony known as Singarigharutha.
 The ceremony was first performed by Sudangphaa.
 On this occasion, the first coins bearing the name of the new king were minted.
 Coronations of Kamaleswar Singha (1795 to 1811 AD) and Chandrakanta Singha (1811 to 1818 AD) were skipped on account of financial constraints caused due to Moamoria rebellion.
 This was suggested by the Prime Minister, Purnananda Burhagohain.
 After the demise of the kings, they were buried at Charaideo in vaults, also known as Moidam.
 In 17th century many of the Moidams were robbed by Mir Jumla.
 In the later period, some of the kings including Rajeswar Singha (1751 to 1769 AD) were cremated and their ashes were buried in the Moidams.

 Queens of Ahom Dynasty